-PicMonkey's giving you a whole new way to step-up your images: video!
-Now you can add video clips to your designs to create ads, how-to's, social posts, and social covers that’ll captivate your audience.
-Use your own video, or choose from hundreds in our new stock video library from Pixabay.
+PicMonkey's giving you a great way to step-up your images: video!
+You can add video clips to your designs to create ads, how-to's, social posts, and social covers that’ll captivate your audience.
+Use your own video, or choose from hundreds in our new stock video library from Pexels and Pixabay.

 Adding a video to your ads, social posts, or promos is a surefire way to capture views.

 If a picture is worth a thousand words, then a video is worth a thousand words times twenty-four frames per second which, depending on the length of the video, is like gazillions of words!
 So let’s stop talking and watch a video about, well, how to use video PicMonkey:

 Did you know that video social media posts and ads receive two times the clicks as still images?
 Because it’s moving, video naturally catches the eye, and the format is ideal for showing how things work in that crucial 3-5 second time frame of capturing someone’s attention as they scroll through the feed.